Joachim Halupczok

 cardiac arrhythmia was genetic because his father and son suffer from the same condition.

 Death

 Halupczok died on the way to the hospital, after he collapsed during a warm-up for a charity indoor football tournament in Opole on 5 February 1994.
-The autopsy has shown that he has not died of a heart attack.
-He left wife and two children.
+The autopsy has shown that he had not died of a heart attack.
+He left his wife and two children.